Ddylen/F-FI224-4/README.md

 Using the command line allows a numebr of additional parameters to be specified, like which camera to use (if there are multiple), the maximum number of people to track in an image, whether to save the resulting joint positions and in what format they would be saved, and whether to save the video of the human skeletons superimposed on the imput video, etc.

-The way the output of the demo is/can be structures is desrcribed here: https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/output.md
+The way the output of the demo is/can be structures is [described here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/output.md)

 #### Issues with the OpenPose Windows Portable Demo